 4. Quantity Structure

 The one of the most important steps on our project is, to guarantee a smooth run of the game and the low use of memory.
 In the following tests one will get a brief overview of the game architecture and the specs it needs.
-Since this is a simple game it won’t need any databases and the saves will be saved into a .txt file and will be reading at any loading process.
+Since this is a simple game it will not need any databases and the saves will be saved into a .txt file and will be reading at any loading process.
 Also the configurable settings of the game will be saved into a .txt file and can be changed at any time.

 5. System Architecture and Interfaces